Deformations of the symmetric subspace of qubit chains: The 1.4 -symmetric subspace

 We realize then that for $\alpha=0$ this is simply the presentation in terms of adjacent transpositions of the symmetric group \eqref{tr}, so the Hecke algebra is a deformation of the group algebra of the symmetric group.
 Let $R_i$ be the representation of the $R$-matrix in $V_i\otimes V_{i+1}$, and $W_i$ be the transposition between the corresponding tensor factors.
 Then, the Hecke algebra is represented in $\mathcal{H}$ by

 with $\alpha=q^{\frac{1}{2}}-q^{-\frac{1}{2}}$.
-This is a known result, so we will not discuss it in the main text; for details, we refer the reader to Appendix \ref{app:hecke} and \cite{Gomez_Ruiz-Altaba_Sierra_1996}.
+This is a known result, so we will not discuss it further, but we refer the interested reader to \cite{Gomez_Ruiz-Altaba_Sierra_1996}.
 However, we mention that this is the most natural deformation of the symmetric group in the sense that one deforms the algebra of symmetric operators acting over $\mathcal{H}$.
 Similar to the case of the symmetric group, we define the $q$-symmetric subspace $\text{Sym}_q \, \mathcal{H}$ as the subspace carrying the trivial representation of the Hecke algebra.
 By arguments entirely analogous to the undeformed case, one can show that

 where $\ket{G}$ is again the state with all the spins down (which is a Hecke invariant in addition to being permutation-invariant).

 Being an irrep of $\mathcal{U}_q(\mathfrak{su}(2))$, the $q$-symmetric subspace admits a basis of vectors given by the repeated action of the representation of $J^+$.
 These are called the $q$-Dicke states \cite{Raveh_2024,zhang2009q} in analogy with the undeformed case, and {have the following expression in terms of the representation~\eqref{coNq} of the $N$-th coproduct map for the $\mathcal{U}_q(\mathfrak{su}(2))$ Hopf algebra}